-The project at 606 Capp Street would require a building permit from the Department of Building Inspection (DBI) for the proposed new construction on the project site.
-The project is subject to notification under Planning Code Section 311.
-If discretionary review before the Planning Commission is requested, the discretionary review decision constitutes the Approval Action for the project.
-If no discretionary review is requested, the issuance of the building permit by DBI constitutes the Approval Action for the project.
-The Approval Action date establishes the start of the 30-day appeal period for this California Environmental Quality Act (CEQA) determination pursuant to Section 31.04(h) of the San Francisco Administrative Code.
+The proposed project at 2632 Mission Street would require a building permit from the Department of Building Inspection (DBI) for the proposed new construction on the project site.
+The proposed project is subject to notification under Planning Code Section 312.
+If discretionary review before the Planning Commission is requested, the discretionary review decision constitutes the Approval Action for the proposed project.
+If no discretionary review is requested, the issuance of the building permit by DBI constitutes the Approval Action for the proposed project.
+The Approval Action date establishes the start of the 30-day appeal period for this CEQA exemption determination pursuant to Section 31.04(h) of the San Francisco Administrative Code.